djzeratul/ns-pebble-plain/README.md

 Builds a plain html file with the JSON data from your nightscout's pebble endpoint, for display on incredibly old browsers or whatever you want to do with the data.

+CAVEATS: This exposes your BG data to the world on a public website, so be sure you're aware of this before moving forward.
+The code makes it possible to bypass a site in private mode to show BG data on a public site, so be aware of the privacy implications before proceeding.

 ## 1) Make a public repo, fork this one if you want

 Name it something like `ns-pebble-plain`.